Privacy notice for Healthshare

 - Details about your treatment and care

 To ensure you receive the best possible care, your records are used to inform the care you receive.
 Information held about you may be used to help protect the health of the public.
-Information may be used within the service for clinical audit to monitor the quality of the service provided.
+Information may be used within the service for clinical audit to monitor the quality of the service provided and protection of Healthshare staff.

 Some of this information will be held centrally and used for statistical purposes.
 Where we do this, we take strict measures to ensure that individual patients cannot be identified.